SilverFoxx/Spoofa/README.md

 Ensure you are connected to the network before running the script.

-For many reasons, it is best to define target(s) (including ranges), rather than spoofing the entire network.
-Broadcast spoofing does work, but is slow.

-Multi-threading is used to speed up the scanning.
-The settings are very conservative (runs on 2011 MBA, VMWare Fusion, 800MB RAM assigned).
-If the scanning hangs, try commenting out the use of threads, or increase the sleep duration.
+Multi-threading is used to speed up the scanning (live host detection).
+The settings are conservative (runs on 2011 MBA, VMWare Fusion, 800MB RAM assigned).
+If the scanning hangs, try without "-p".

-Best to use a USB wireless card if running in a VM, due to the unpredictable way the software handles address assignment.
+Best to use a USB wireless card if running in a VM, due to the unpredictable way the VM handles address assignment.

 ### Author

-VulpiArgenti (SilverFoxx)
+VulpiArgenti (SilverFoxx) (C) 2013

 ### Licence

+GPL.
 See LICENSE for licensing details.